tum-fml/mars-data/README.md

-# mars-data
+## MARS Data
-Data for Morris Screenining and Gaussian Processes in project MARS
+Data for Morris Screening and Gaussian Processes in project MARS.